 Corporates needed programming resources to ensure they were not adversely affected.
 But they didn’t want to pay through their noses for programmers, so they looked at the skills available in India where wages were much lower.
 It gave Indian firms an entry into large Western businesses and they have never looked back since.

 BG Srinivas, former European head at Indian IT services giant Infosys and currently managing director at Hong Kong-based ICT company PCCW, says the Indian IT firms had a very small presence during the 1990s.

-But Western IT companies also let their guard down because they never expected IT services to be done offshore because of the need for a quick turnaround.
+But Western IT companies also let their guard down because they never expected IT services to be done using offshore software development services because of the need for a quick turnaround.
 However, because Indian companies were in a different time zone, Western businesses could work around the clock.
 The arrival of the internet also reduced transaction costs; before the internet, only the big players had dedicated pipelines.

 It was probably about 2004 when big Western suppliers started worrying about competition from India.

 Srinivas says what the Y2K projects did was to kickstart an acceptance that talent existed outside the US and was of good quality, and that work could be carried out remotely.